AUGIS Annual Scientific Meeting 2024

 Specialist Nurses and Allied Health Professionals (AHPs)

-The AUGIS AHP and Specialist Nurse Sub-Committee is made up of Specialist Nurses, Specialist Dietitians and other AHPs, who act as regional representatives.
+The AUGIS AHP and Nurse Sub-Committee is made up of Specialist Nurses, Specialist Dietitians, Advanced Nurse/Care Practitioners and other AHPs, who act as regional representatives.
 The Lead Specialist Nurses and AHPs also sit on the AUGIS Council.
-The Sub-Committee represents Nurses and AHPs, who share a common interest mainly in UGI Surgery and Oncology but also benign diseases.
+The Sub-Committee represents Nurses and AHPs, who share a common interest mainly in UGI/HPB Surgery, Endoscopy and Oncology but also benign diseases.

 The overall goal is to promote evidence-based care in the management of patients, including nutrition, with UGI conditions through collaborative practice, research and education.

 We share a common interest in improving patient services and in providing professional support through national collaboration.
-Importantly, AUGIS wishes to raise the professional profile for all nurses and AHPs within UGI surgery and oncology.
+Importantly, AUGIS wishes to raise the professional profile for all Nurses and AHPs within UGI/HPB surgery, oncology and endoscopy.

 Aims of the group: